Updated February 2025

 Take another example: ShipCalm, a third-party logistics and fulfillment service for high-growth online sellers.

-Using custom audiences via Facebook Ads, we were able to increase their conversions by over 400%, decrease the CPA by 21%, and bring up their conversion rate by 12%.
+Using Facebook Ads, we increased their conversions by over 400%, decreased the CPA by 21%, and raised their conversion rate by 12%.
 Read more about it here.

 We've got plenty more where this came from too.
 Over 200 to be precise.
 In this Facebook ad example post we wrote, you'll see many examples from B2B brands: CoSchedule, Wrike, Asana, FreshBooks…the list goes on and on.